Wednesday, 1 April 2026

 A tale of two cities

 After an amazing tropical thunderstorm, complete with fork lightening, around 2am we were up early with destination French Quarter in our sights.
-We are now boldly crossing multiple lanes of motorbike scooters, dodging rickshaws and no longer can we be taken for Vietnam traffic newbies.
+We now boldly cross multiple lanes of motorbike scooters, dodging rickshaws and no longer can we be taken for Vietnam traffic newbies.
 We know the footpaths are not for walking but for motorbike parking 😁

 Not far from the Catholic cathedral was a beautiful wee temple, again a stark contrast in culture and beliefs.